 If you are planning on going the sole trader route for your drainage business, then a business bank account may not benefit you greatly.
 For others however, opening a business bank account provides a range of benefits for your start-up business, including:

-- Your drainage business will appear to be more established and professional.
+- Your drainage company will appear to be more established and professional.

 - Your customers can pay you via credit card which means that you can open up your customer pool and payment options.